jaggedsoft/node-promise-parser/Readme.md

 ##CSS helpers

-These CSS helper selectors are provided to simplify complex CSS selectors and to add jQuery-like functionality.
+These CSS helper selectors are provided to simplify complex CSS expressions and to add jQuery-like functionality.

 ###:contains(string)